Double Indemnity (novel): Publication history

 With a story and a dramatic element in mind, Cain informed his agent Edith Haggard that he would model the style of the serial on The Postman Always Rings Twice:

 The novel was completed in late summer 1935 with the title Double Indemnity provided by Cain’s agent James Geller.
 When Haggard’s effort to sell the serial to Redbook failed, and book publisher Alfred A. Knopf showed no interest, Geller took manuscripts to several Hollywood studios, generating tremendous enthusiasm.
 When the Hays Office examined the work for film adaption, they emphatically rejected it.
 Cain considered rewriting the serial, but Haggard had succeeded in selling Double Indemnity to Liberty magazine for $5000, and it was published in early 1936.

 Adaptations

-1944 Film Adaptation
+1944 film

 Directed by Billy Wilder with a screenplay by Raymond Chandler, Double Indemnity was “the first significant film created from a Cain book, and it remains the best.”

 In 1935 when Liberty magazine was preparing to release Double Indemnity by installments, M-G-M studios requested the Hays Office evaluate the piece for film adaptation.
 Joseph Breen emphatically condemned the depictions of murder and adultery, killing any Hollywood interest in the novel.